RealistAI/github_best_practices/best_practices.md

 You would use it because it’s the only way to transfer to a pre-existing branch.
-Or use  git checkout -b <branch_name> because it is the only way of creating a branch and moving to it. <br>
+Or use  git checkout -b <branch_name> because it is the only way of creating a branch and moving to it. <br><br>

 ## git branch -d <branch_name>
 ### What it does